2023 PDC Pro Tour: North American Championship

+Cross-Border Darts Challenge

-Before the CDC season starts, there will also be a new tournament called the Cross-Border Darts Challenge featuring 8 players from both Canada and the United States facing off against each other, with the winner earning a place at the 2023 US Darts Masters.
-The event will take place at White Eagle Hall in Jersey City, New Jersey on 21–22 April.
+Before the CDC main season started, there was also a new tournament called the Cross-Border Darts Challenge featuring 8 players from both Canada and the United States facing off against each other, with the winner earning a place at the 2023 US Darts Masters.
+The event took place at White Eagle Hall in Jersey City, New Jersey on 21–22 April.